yakovsushenok/RLBookProgrammingSolutions/README.md

 # Sutton and Barto Reinforcement Learning Book Programming Solutions
-Here you will find the solutions to some of the programming exercises of the Sutton and Barto Reinforcement Learning Book:
+Here you will find the solutions to some of the programming exercises of the Sutton and Barto Reinforcement Learning Book.

 ## Exercise 2.5 (programming)